hovikgas/hovieco/README.md

 ### Executive Summary

-The production used in the analysis was Ridge Regression, and the RMSE 208K for a 1 unit move in Standard Deviation Interpretation of RMSE
+This analysis starts off by collecting data from Yelp and the Los Angeles County Assessor's Office for restaurants and home values in Los Angeles, respectively.
+Numerous models were run, ranging from simple linear regression to Random Forests regression.
+The final production model used was based on Ridge Regression, and its Root Mean Squared Error (RMSE) was $208,000.

-Important Features/Weights (Interpretate the top 2-3)
+Important Features/Weights (Interpret the top 2-3)

 Summarize clustering methodology and final model results

 ---